sndnv/stasis/CONTRIBUTING.md

 Short and descriptive commit messages are preferred over detailed explanations of the changes; if more context is needed, that information should be in the pull request.

+> The default branch is `develop` so all PRs should be opened against it.

 ## Code Style

 Depending on the submodule and the language used in it, different code style and linting tools are available.
 Their use